My husband walked into the lounge yesterday, looked around and said, with a sigh, “We have a lot of books.”

 Every year, entertainment website Popsugar, releases a list of book prompts.
 There are 50 books on the list and the challenge is to read at least 40 of them.

-You can find this year’s challenge here for a better idea of what to expect and keep up-to-date by following the #popsugarreadingchallenge hashtag on Instagram and Twitter.
+You can find the 2020 reading challenge here and keep up-to-date by following the #popsugarreadingchallenge hashtag on Instagram and Twitter.

 This is an Instagram hashtag that challenges participants to read a book for every week of the year.
 It has no organiser and no rules.
 To participate all you have to do is post about it on your own Instagram (or Twitter!) account using the hashtag.